Kord-Extensions/kord-extensions/docs/docs/concepts/bot.md

 ??? info "Further functions"
     There are other non-private functions available, but they aren't necessarily something you'll need to touch.
-Most of the properties are `open` to facilitate niche use-cases that require extending the ExtensibleBot class.
+Most of the functions are `open` to facilitate niche use-cases that require extending the ExtensibleBot class, but a handful are `inline` for the sake of avoiding function call overhead.

 Name | Description
 :--- | :----------